chtheodoro/habfuzz/README.md

 Habfuzz has been tested on Windows 10 - 32 bit and 64 bit operating systems, Ubuntu 16.04 and OS X 10.11 El Capitan (with Xcode 7.3.1 and Xcode 7.3.1.
 Command Line Tools), using the GNU Fortran Compiler.
 Depending on your operating system, follow the relevant instructions to run Habfuzz.

 #### Windows users
 If you only need to run Habfuzz without modifications, just double-click the habfuzz.exe located in the ‘habfuzz’ subfolder.
 If you need to modify the source code of Habfuzz (which is very probable), re-compilation is necessary.
-Using the GNU Fortran Compiler, you can either run the wcompile.bat file, or open a command window, navigate to the ‘habfuzz’ subfolder and type the relevant commands
+Using the GNU Fortran Compiler, you can either run the wcompile.bat file (which automatically applies the compilation commands), or open a command window, navigate to the ‘habfuzz’ subfolder and type the relevant commands

 ###### gfortran -c fdeclarations.f95